 Mid Upper Gunner - Sgt Ernest Charles Hawkins RAFVR (1315038).
 Injured.

-Rear Gunner - Sgt Edmund Thornley Lund RAFVR (994674), of Nelson, Lancashire.
-Injured, two broken ankles.
+Rear Gunner - Sgt Edmund Thornley Lund RAFVR (994674).
+Injured.

-Edmund Lund was born on 5th March 1915 at Bury, Lancashire and enlisted for RAF service in April 1940.
+Edmund Lund was born on 5th March 1915 at Bury, Lancashire and was the son of Charles Edward and Ruth (nee Horrocks) Lund.
+His family lived at Nelson, Lancashire.
+At the time of the 1939 Register being compiled he was working as a printer's compositer.
+He enlisted for RAF service in April 1940.
 He recovered from his injuries sustained in the accident on the North Yorkshire Moors.
 He received a commission to the rank of emergency P/O on probation on 23rd July 1943 and later rose to F/O. He was posted to 7 Squadron probably after completing a Tour with 61 Squadron and a period elsewhere but was sadly killed on 20th May 1944 when Lancaster ND736 was hit by light flak and exploded over Calais.
-He was twenty nine years old and is buried at Pas-de-Calais, France.
+He was twenty nine years old and is buried at Marquise Communal Cemetery, Pas-de-Calais, France.
 A memorial window has been placed in his hometown parish church at St John's in Nelson, Lancashire on which his name appears.
 My thanks to historians Russell Brown for the photograph of him and to Alan Clark for the photograph of his gravestone.

-Lawrence Hamblett was born in Brighton on 8th March 1920 and when he enlisted for RAF service in Hove on 30th August 1940 he was working as an auctioneers clerk.
+Lawrence Hamblett was born in Brighton, Sussex on 8th March 1920 and was the son of Sidney James and Annie (nee Johnson) Hamblett.
+His name is spelt Laurence on various census and registration records but the RAF spelt his name Lawrence.
+When the 1939 Register was compiled he was living with his parents and several siblings at Hove, and working as an estate agent's clerk.
+When he enlisted for RAF service in Hove on 30th August 1940 he was working as an auctioneers clerk.
+He was awarded the DFM, Gazetted on 17th August 1943, for his actions throughout completing an operational tour with 61 Squadron.
 The Citation for his DFM reads "Sgt Hamblett who is now an air gunner, has completed a successful round of operational duty against targets in Germany, France and Italy.
 In spite of being involved in two serious crashes, one of which three members of his crew were killed, Sergeant Hamblett has remained undaunted in the face of enemy opposition.
 His efficiency has always been of the greatest possible assistance to his navigator and captain."
-Only five days after this accident on the North Yorkshire Moors he was married.
-As his DFM states, he was involved in a second accident (the details of this are yet to be learnt by this writer).
-As a W/O he was discharged from the RAF in 1945 through ill-health, whether this was down to injuries in this second accident or a third accident is not known.
-He returned home to Hove and died on 29th December 1996 at Worthing.
+Only five days after this accident on the North Yorkshire Moors he was married to Joan Riley at Nottingham.
+As his DFM states, he was involved in a second accident, this was on 10th December 1942 and involved Lancaster W4168 with 61 Squadron at North Scale, Lincolnshire, but was uninjured.
+As a W/O he was discharged from the RAF in 1945 through ill-health, whether this was down to injuries sustained in a third accident is not known.
+He returned home to Hove and died on 29th December 1996 at Worthing, West Sussex.

-Harry Scattergood was born on 11th November 1919 in Salford and his mother later lived at Urmston, Manchester.
-He enlisted for RAF service on 11th August 1937 which would have been in the ground trades before he later remustered as aircrew.
-He fractured his skull as a result of the crash on the North Yorkshire Moors and was initially taken to the same Adela Shaw Orthopaedic Hospital in Kirkbymoorside as his pilot.
+Harry Scattergood was born on 11th November 1919 in Salford, Lancashire and was the son of Levi and Lavinia (nee Roper) Scattergood.
+By the time the 1939 Register was compiled he was not living with his parents.
+He enlisted for RAF service on 11th August 1937, this would probably have been in the ground trades before he later remustered as aircrew.
+His mother later lived at Urmston, Manchester.
+He fractured his skull as a result of the crash on the North Yorkshire Moors in October 1942 and was initially taken to the same Adela Shaw Orthopaedic Hospital in Kirkbymoorside, as was his pilot.
+He died in 1981 in the Trafford district of Manchester.

 The general area of where the Lancaster crashed on Crookstaff Hill.
 The top photograph shows the general area while the bottom area shows a more closer view of the site.
-Very little remains at the site today but because the aircraft probably slid along the ground for some distance the remaining fragments are farily widely scattered.
+Very little remains

 A collection of tiny fragments found on the surface when I visited in October 2009.